 Overview of This Information Collection

-(2) Title of the Form/Collection: Semi-annual Progress Report for Technical Assistance Program.
+(2) Title of the Form/Collection: Semi-annual Progress Report for the Technical Assistance Program.

-(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: 1122-0017.
+(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: None yet.
 U.S. Department of Justice, Office on Violence Against Women.